-Below is a list of 7 key traits that every successful leader will have.
+The 7 key traits that every successful leader has

 “To be self-aware is to, in a sense, have a different level of control over your actions and choices—and to operate from a perspective that is not fueled by short-sighted and often ego-driven desires”.
 Look at your life as a neutral observer and not as a participant; almost like you were watching a movie of your life from up above.
 This will help you gain a different perspective, and you can clearly see yourself with a new lens.